Pakistan to close wedding halls, malls early; stop production of bulbs, fans to save money

 Local media reports have suggested that people in Hangu city of the province have been living without gas for the past two years.

-Pakistan's fiscal deficit stood at 1.5 per cent of GDP during July-October 2022-23.
+Pakistan's fiscal deficit stood at 1.5 percent of GDP from July-October 2022-23.
 The country's foreign exchange reserves plummeted to its lowest since April 2014 last month when it shrank by $294 million to $5.8 billion, primarily due to external debt repayment.

 Consequently, economic pundits have sounded the warning bells that Pakistan might be perilously close to default.